 The RNLI Flood Rescue Team is available 24 hours a day, 7 days a week, to deploy to flooding events in the UK, Ireland and abroad to perform search and rescue.
 The team comprises lifeboat crews from all around the RNLI, who have been specially trained for the risks involved when working in or around fast moving flood water.

-The team was formed in 2000, and we now have six divisional teams strategically positioned to respond to a flood anywhere in the UK or the RoI within 6 hours – a total of 250 team members.
+The team was formed in 2000, and we now have six divisional teams strategically positioned to respond to a flood anywhere in the UK or Ireland within 6 hours – a total of 250 team members.
 Fifty of these team members form the international Flood Rescue Team, who can deploy anywhere in the world within 24 hours.

 The Flood Rescue Team relies upon voluntary donations, and is kindly supported by Toolstation.
 The team does not receive government funding for responding to UK floods.
 However, the cost of international deployment is borne by the UK Department for International Development.